Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-line-sending-messages.md

 <p><img width="300" src="https://user-images.githubusercontent.com/662387/70680782-379e7f00-1cd4-11ea-8f41-bd18c194a55b.png"></p>

-If you want to set up a call to action on the image, you may refer to [ImageMaps](#imagemap).
+If you want to set up a call to action on the image, you may refer to [Imagemaps](#imagemap).

 ```js
 await context.sendImage({